 - Treating fever.

 Are there safety concerns?

-It may cause stomach upset and digestive system upset.
+It may cause headaches, stomach upset, and digestive system upset.
 It can also cause itching, rash, and allergic reactions, particularly in people allergic to aspirin.

 Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the safety of using willow bark during pregnancy.
 It's best to avoid using it.